 Fast forward eleven years.
 Harold Camping came on the scene for the second time, to predict Jesus’ return on May 21, 2011.
 Many Christians believed it and the hysteria was re-ignited.
-A year later, Obamacare came up and the microchip issue erupted again in the media.
-“Christian” tabloids began to sell altered pictures of Obama wearing horns of a beast, with Christians swallowing both the sense and nonsense on its pages.
-When the Bank Verification Number (BVN) policy was announced in 2015, we heard the same old scream: “these are number codes of the beast!”
-Then came the blood moon saga.
+A year later, Obamacare and the microchip issue erupted again in the media.
+Some Nigerian “Christian” tabloids began to sell altered pictures of Obama wearing horns of a beast, with Christians swallowing both the sense and nonsense on its pages.
+In 2015, we heard the same old scream: “The blood moon is a sign of Jesus’ coming”.

 Why do many Christians keep getting caught up in these wild-eyed, last days prophetic speculations?
 The reason is: there is a kind of “excitement” that comes with it.
-And there is a heady feeling that an “expert” has when the masses look up to him/her to hear the “latest, end-time mysteries” – which they believe no one else is yet to figure out.
-From there, he begins to see himself as the only one who has access to the God’s secrets and his followers feel the need to isolate themselves from all other Christians in order to renew the zeal and faith which other Christians lack.
+There is a heady feeling that an “expert” has when the masses look up to him/her to hear the “latest, end-time mysteries” – which they believe no one else is yet to figure out.
+From there, he starts to see himself as the only one who has access to God’s secrets and his followers feel the need to isolate themselves from all other Christians in order to renew the zeal and faith which other Christians lack.
 This is how spiritual deception grows.

 History shows us that date-setting and end-time speculations were the foundations of most cults.
 William Miller and the Adventists predicted the return of Christ in 1843 (later changed to 1844).
 Charles Russell, the founder of the Jehovah’s Witness predicted the return of Christ to establish His kingdom in 1914.

-“Speculating on the date of Christ’s return not only breeds bad theology, but it is the original sin all over again – trying to know as much as God.”
+Dr. Daniel Mitchell aptly stated: “Speculating on the date of Christ’s return not only breeds bad theology, but it is the original sin all over again – trying to know as much as God.”